 Finally, it was decided to have the operation at the hospital where I had now spent the past two months.
 Tracy decided against the House facsimile doing the operation, although we found out afterward he is a terrific surgeon.
 Instead she was given another choice, and that doctor came in on a Wednesday afternoon and said he would clear his schedule for the following morning.
 Tracy and Mary liked him a lot.

 Once again, The Advocates sprang into action.
 After a couple of quick phone calls, Tracy gave the “ok” to have him open me up the next morning.
 Plus, she told me later, “he was handsome,” so perhaps she was already thinking of “life after Tom.”

 Then she and Mary did the same thing I would have done in their situation…they went out for cocktails.
 Hey, it was out of their hands.
-My other friends were searching through their papers at home to see who got my stereo equipment.
+My other friends were searching through their papers at home to see who would receive my stereo equipment.

 Before the operation, one other question had to be answered: “Do you want Tom to have a mechanical valve or a pig valve.”
 For a brief moment, it looked like I was going to be guest starring in “Babe: Pig in the Tom.”
 Tracy checked with a doctor friend of mine who said to leave that decision up to the surgeon, which she did.

 Unbeknownst to everyone, my sister had talked with a few of the other doctors, and I don’t think anyone was putting money in Vegas on me to survive.
 Even the Chargers had better odds than me.
 The next morning surgery began.